eyra/fertility-prediction-challenge/README.md

 For this challenge the F1 leaderboard is the main leaderboard.

 ℹ️ The Python code to calculate the metric scores used to create the challenge leaderboards are included in this repo.
-You can separate the challenge training data into a training and test set and use the ```score(prediction_path, ground_truth_path, output)``` function in ```run.py``` to determine your method performance scores on the training data.
+You can evaluate your own predictions using the ```score(prediction_path, ground_truth_path, output)``` function in ```run.py``` to determine your method performance scores on the training data.**HOW CAN R USERS DO THIS EXACTLY?**

+## Some further information on PreFer

+ℹ️ Check out ([important dates](https://preferdatachallenge.nl/#important-dates)) to see when this challenge phase will open and close.

+### Research problem
+Accurate predictions of the number and timing of children are crucial for effective resource allocation in society.
+However, despite many studies in the social sciences, we have no clear understanding of which factors are most important for fertility prediction or how well we are able to predict fertility behaviour.

+### Purpose statement
+To gain insight into how well methods are able to predict fertility within a three year period (2021-2023), based on survey data from previous years (2007-2020) of people in the [LISS Panel](https://www.centerdata.nl/en/liss-panel) who were aged 18-45 in 2020.
+The LISS Panel is a representative online longitudinal panel of Dutch households.

 ## License